realm/realm-java/examples/rxJavaExample/README.md

 # Things to keep in mind

 - Observables might have a default `Scheduler` they operate on that is different than the one the RealmObject was created on.
-Accessing Realm objects on the wrong thread will throw a `IllegalStateException`.
+Accessing Realm objects on the wrong thread will throw an `IllegalStateException`.

 - RealmObjects are live objects that automatically stay up to date.
-Observables that operate on multiple "versions" will most likely not work as expected, e.g. `distinctUntilChanged`.
+Operators that expect immutable objects will most likely not work as expected, e.g. `distinctUntilChanged`.

-- Retrofit 1.x automatically offload to a worker thread.
+- Retrofit 1.x automatically uses a worker thread.

 - Use the Realm async API instead of `subscribeOn` to move Realm work off the UI thread.